kowmang/Eqsl_Program/file_structure.md

              |----__init__.py                   <-- to make it module

-//TODO: get file structure up to date
+//TODO: get file structure up to date and include database schema and table structure